kreynen/docs/deployment/heroku.md

 The file also tells the Heroku deployment system to build a PHP container and to add the Postgres add-on.

 We are almost done, but API Platform (and Symfony) has a particular directory structure which requires further configuration.
 We must tell Heroku that the document root is `public/`, and that all other directories must be private.
+We are only going to be deploying the `api/` directory of the project to Heroku.

 Create a new file named `Procfile` in the `api/` directory with the following content: